 Flores Carrillo, clarified that the evidentiary burden of producing “clear and convincing evidence” is merely that, an evidentiary burden, on a balance of probabilities, to rebut the presumption of state protection.
 However, in

 A.B. v.
 M.C.I.
 (F.C., no. IMM-2803-17), Grammond, March 2, 2018; 2018 FC 237 the Court cautioned against placing too strict a requirement on producing evidence of precise police shortcomings in an individual case, as such evidence may be difficult to obtain.
 In this case, the police conducted an investigation into the claimant’s complaints, but the file was eventually closed.
 The Court held this fit a pattern of lack of effective protection of victims of domestic violence which was reflected in the documentary evidence.
+Likewise, in

 Return to note 42 referrer

 - Note 44